 The nature, size and location of the site would mean that there are no unacceptable opportunity costs due to the proposed activity.
-The proposed site is completely transformed from its natural state due to past agricultural development activities on the property and the proposed site is not located within a CBA or ESA.
-Furthermore, the proposed development has no impact on any surface water bodies.

 13. What will the cumulative impacts (positive and negative) of the proposed land use associated with the development proposal and associated listed activity(ies) applied for, be?